gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 after executing the command, you should get back the following result, telling that 1 document has been inserted.

 ```
-WriteResult({ "nInserted" : 1 })
+{
+  acknowledged: true,
+  insertedId: ObjectId('66cb796c8137d3ecf9c76a8d')
+}
 ```

-In the graphical tools, most of the time you only have to provide the JSON document, without having to specify the `db.movies.insert()` command.
+In the graphical tools, most of the time you only have to provide the JSON document, without having to specify the `db.movies.insertOne()` command.

 The above line is executing insert against the **movies** collection, passing it a single parameter.
 Internally MongoDB uses a binary serialised JSON format called BSON.
 Externally, this means that we use JSON a lot, as is the case with our parameters.

 Let's also add the movie "The Matrix"

 ```
-db.movies.insert (
+db.movies.insertOne (
 {
     "id": "0133093",
     "title": "The Matrix",